 On April 16, 2011, Director-General Pascal Lamy told the World Bank’s Development Committee and the IMF’s International Monetary and Financial Committee in Washington that “WTO members have stalled on the last hurdles of the WTO Doha Round trade negotiations, i.e. industrial tariff reductions for developed and developing economies”.
 He added that “the consequences of a failure to conclude the Doha Round will be more detrimental to developing countries, particularly the least-developed among them”.

-House Resolution on U.S. Membership in WTO
+U.S. Membership in WTO

 The 1994 U.S. law covering the entry of the United States into the WTO, succeeding the GATT, provided special procedures for a congressional resolution on continued U.S. membership in the organization.
 Sections 124-125 of the Uruguay Round Agreements Act require the White House to send a report to Congress evaluating United States membership in the WTO every five years.
 Following the report, members of Congress may introduce legislation opposing US membership.